Cellular Engineering Lab - People

 Mayara Bonani, an undergraduate student from the University of Sao Paolo, Brazil, with an engineering background.

-Sita Chandrasekaran, undergraduate student in Ray Equerra's lab at SFSU, and part of the PINC program.
+Sita Chandrasekaran, former undergraduate student in Ray Equerra's lab at SFSU, and part of the PINC program.
+Now at the UCSF-UCB joint Bioengineering program.

 Tommaso Martin, research associate at the University of Genova, with a background in systems engineering.